Fragmentation process, pruning poset for rooted forests, and M\"obius inversion: Fragmentation process and fragmentation trees

-Clearly, $\S{}$ is the set of all (possibly empty) fragments that emerge when links are removed from $L$ in the order prescribed by $T$.
-For every $\alpha\in G$, the fragment $\I{\alpha}$ is the smallest fragment in $\S$ that contains $\alpha$, i.e. the particular fragment from which link $\alpha\in G$ is removed. $\I{\alpha}$ will be understood as \textit{internal fragment}.
-The fragments in $\L{G}{}$, namely those that are associated with branches rather than edges, will be termed \textit{external fragment}.
+For every $\alpha\in G$, the fragment $\I{\alpha}$ is the smallest fragment in $\S$ that contains $\alpha$, i.e. the specific fragment from which link $\alpha\in G$ is removed. $\I{\alpha}$ will be understood as \textit{internal fragment}.
+The fragments in $\L{G}{}$, namely those that are associated with branches rather than edges, will be termed \textit{external fragments}.
 External fragments $J\in\L{G}{}$ can be either \textit{full} (if $J\neq \varnothing$) or \textit{empty} (if $J=\varnothing$).
 For $G=\varnothing$, the only fragmentation tree is the empty planted tree (with no node except the phantom node $r$ and the single line $\I{\gamma}$).

 Due to the above description, we can rewrite $\S$ in various ways, namely,